 - Acute Insomnia – Symptoms persist for several weeks.

 - Chronic Insomnia – Can last for months, and sometimes years.

-Unfortunately, while marijuana is still classed illegal on a Federal level, there is no one set of rules that dictate the exact healthcare conditions to which a patient is eligible to be treated with Marijuana.
-This means that each state has its own exact list of qualifying conditions.
+Unfortunately, while marijuana is still classed as illegal on a federal level, there is no one set of rules that dictates the exact healthcare conditions under which a patient is eligible to be treated with marijuana.
+Simply put, this means that each state has its own exact list of qualifying conditions.

 [Need a Medical Marijuana Card?
-Let us help by Starting Here
+Let us help by Starting Here!]